The key to keeping warm in cold weather is dressing in layers.

 Materials that Work.

-Finer than traditional wool with tiny overlapping scales
+Merino Wool is finer than traditional wool with tiny overlapping scales

 that case each fiber, these scales are hydrophobic (water repellent).
-Inside

 it’s a different story, the fiber core is hydrophilic (highly absorbent).

 Merino is therefore a wicking fiber and can absorb and release 10 times more

 Each fiber can absorb up to one third of its own

 weight in moisture without feeling clammy or wet to the touch.

 wool has the ability to absorb and release moisture to cool or warm,